anastr/SpeedView/README.md

 # SpeedView
-Dynamic Speedometer UI for Android :zap: , you can change the color of everything.
+Dynamic Speedometer for Android. amazing, powerful, and multi shape :zap: , you can change the color of everything.

 `minSdkVersion=11`